 The center's team of health professionals offers a wide range of expertise in sports medicine.
-Primarily serving as a research center, we apply technologies used in professional sports, such as biomechanical and physiological tools, to evaluate athletes, including those with injuries or chronic conditions such as arthritis.
+Primarily serving as a research center, we apply technologies used in professional sports – such as biomechanical and physiological tools – to evaluate athletes, including those with injuries or chronic conditions such as arthritis.
 Depending on individual need, the center can provide a comprehensive evaluation or a specific recommendation for training and activity.

-To contact the center, please send an email to [email protected].
+See our services below.
+To contact the center, please send an email to [email protected]

 This is a great place to start for anyone with training questions.
 Our experts will provide insight and direction on topics such as nutrition, exercise routine, sleep, strength training, endurance training and biomechanics.